Last updated 20 May 2022

 Breach of the rules of natural justice

-Many administrative decisions must be made in a way that affords people that are affected by the decisions the right to natural justice.
-When a natural justice issue arises, two questions have to be asked: do the rules of natural justice apply?
-And if so, what comprises natural justice in this situation?
+Under common law, many administrative decisions must be made in a way that affords people that are affected by the decisions the right to natural justice.
+When a natural justice issue arises, two questions have to be asked ‘Do the rules of natural justice apply?’ and, if so, ‘What comprises natural justice in this situation?’

 Do the rules of natural justice apply?